-STUDENT'S NAME ADDRESS TELEPHONE LISTING ELECTRONIC MAIL ADDRESS PHOTOGRAPH DATE and PLACE of BIRTH MAJOR FIELD of STUDY DATES OF ATTENDANCE GRADE LEVEL PARTICIAPTATION in OFFICIALLY RECOGNIZED ACTIVITIES and SPORTS WEIGHT and HEIGHT of a MEMBER of an ATHLETIC TEAM DEGREES, HONORS and AWARDS RECEIVED MOST RECENT EDUCATIONAL AGENCY OF INSTITUTION ATTENDED
+PARTICIAPTATION in OFFICIALLY RECOGNIZED ACTIVITIES and SPORTS WEIGHT and HEIGHT of a MEMBER of an ATHLETIC TEAM DEGREES, HONORS and AWARDS RECEIVED MOST RECENT EDUCATIONAL AGENCY or INSTITUTION ATTENDED

 Parent or eligible student may object to the release of any or all directory information by informing the school principal in writing within thirty-days of the date of this publication.
 Failure to object within the designated time period waives the right to object to release of above-listed directory information.